sportsball-ai/infer-rs/README.md

-# onnx-rs
+# infer-rs

-This is a no-frills crate for doing inference using an ONNX model.
+This is a no-frills crate for doing inference using ONNX and CoreML models.